Full body scanner: Backscatter and millimeter

 Some critics suggest that full-body scanner technology is ineffective for multiple reasons, including that they can easily be bypassed and a study published in the November 2010 edition of the Journal of Transportation Security suggested terrorists might fool the Rapiscan machines and others like it employing the X-ray "backscatter" technique.
 A terrorist, the report found, could tape a thin film of explosives of about 15–20 centimeters in diameter to the stomach and walk through the machine undetected.

 Terrorists have already evolved their tactics with the use of surgically implanted bombs or bombs hidden in body cavities.

-In March 2012, scientist and blogger Jonathan Corbett demonstrated the ineffectiveness of the machines by publishing a viral video showing how he was able to get a metal box through backscatter X-ray and millimeter wave scanners in two US airports.
-In April 2012, Corbett released a second video interviewing a TSA screener, who described firearms and simulated explosives passing through the scanners during internal testing and training.
-In another test of the full-body scanners, the machines failed to detect bomb parts hidden around a person's body.
-And in a different test in 2011, an undercover TSA agent was able to carry a handgun through full body scanners multiple times without the weapon being detected.
-However, in this case, the TSA agent who was in charge of viewing the scanned images was simply not paying attention.

-Furthermore, an Israeli airport security expert, Rafi Sela, who helped design security at Ben Gurion International Airport, has said: "I don't know why everybody is running to buy these expensive and useless machines.
-I can overcome the body scanners with enough explosives to bring down a Boeing 747...
-That's why we haven't put them in our airport."

 Again, despite the scanners, the TSA has been unable to stop weapons like box cutters and pistols from being carried onto airplanes.

-The Australia government has been challenged over the effectiveness and cost of full body scanners by public media to which Australian Transport Minister Anthony Albanese has said he "makes no apologies" for mandating the installation of full body scanners at Australian airports.

 Two alternatives that have been argued for by experts, such as Prof Chris Mayhew from Birmingham University, are chemical-based scanners and bomb-sniffing dogs.
 Others have argued that passenger profiling, as done by Israeli airport security, should replace full body scanners and patdowns.